Leadscrew Handwheel

 Like a great many of my projects, this one is a simplification of the one that is explained in detail on Mike's Workshop.
 My original plan was to copy the engagement/disengagement mechanism, but I found that it would occasionally slip (resulting in significant errors), so I locked the extension into the leadscrew with a cross-drilled hole and a roll-pin.

-I didn't have a milling machine when I made this, so rather than try to make an accurate pillar block, I used a 10 mm plate mounted on the end of the bed.
+I didn't have a milling machine when I made this, so rather than try to make an accurate pillow block, I used a 10 mm plate mounted on the end of the bed.
 After mounting in the four-jaw chuck, I bored the plate out to accept a bearing.
 I could then mount the plate on the extension and use some transfer punches to ensure it was mounted in the right place.

-This website is free, but costs me money to run.
+This website is free and ad-free, but costs me money to run.
 If you'd like to support this site, please consider making a small donation or sending me a message to let me know what you liked or found useful.